Subnodal/subOS-concept/docs/en/packages.md

 [the subPack documentation](https://github.com/Subnodal/subPack/blob/main/README.md#writing-subpackjson)
 to learn how to format the `subpack.json` file.

-> **Note:** The use of URLs in the `dependencies` keypair value list inside of
+> **Note:** The use of HTTP URLs in the `dependencies` keypair value list inside
-> `subpack.json` is discouraged.
-If a URL dependency is used, it will be cached
+> of `subpack.json` is discouraged.
+If a URL dependency is used, it will be
-> in `/packages/.urlcache` and used until the module is updated.
-This is to
+> cached in `/packages/.urlcache` and used until the module is updated.
+This is
-> ensure that URL dependencies are available when there is no connection to the
+> to ensure that URL dependencies are available when there is no connection to
-> internet, or if the URL destination no longer works.
+> the internet, or if the URL destination no longer works.

 ## subPack and its API
 subPack is the built-in package manager for subOS.
 The equivalent for non-subOS